paul4forest/GFPM_output/docs/tutorial/explore.md

 and an increase in demand over the 5 periods.
 The increased particle board demand was compensated by increases in imports.
 On the other hand fibre board and plywood import decreased over the period.

-## Compare the base scenario with other scenarios
+## Compare scenarios
-The other 2 training scenarios, where calculated by changing the demand elasticities by plus or minus 1 standard error, corresponding to a confidence intereval of 70%.
+Two training scenarios where calculated by changing the demand elasticities by plus or minus 1 standard error, corresponding to a confidence intereval of 70%.